* The Games of the Small States of Europe

 In 1990, on the initiative of Dr. Jacques Rogge, the European Olympic Committees launched the "European Youth Olympic Days" (EYOD) now called EYOF, the only multi sports event on this Continent.
 The idea to organise European Games (launched even before the creation of the Association, then abandoned) was resumed.
 These Festivals, which have a summer and a winter edition, are organised every other year.

-The 2019 candidates are: Minsk (Belarus) for the summer event, Erzurum (Turkey) for the winter event.
+The 2019 are: Minsk (Belarus) for the summer event, Sarajevo (Bosnia and Herzegovina) for the winter event.

 Within the framework of the summer EYOF, the EOC has successfully organised Seminars on Olympic information for young sports journalists in Esbjerg (DEN), Murcia (ESP) and Paris (FRA).